drinks-it/pixi-api/readme.md

 -----
 To include the library into your project you can download it or include it using `composer require`

-To requie it using composer you need to put the following content into your composer.json file.
+To requie it using composer you need to put the following content into your composer.json file and run composer install.
 ```
 :::js